AbdelrahmanDwedar/pomocli/CONTRIBUTE.md

 	This language is simple and easy to use which made it considered as a good language for such a simple project like this.
 	Python as well have some access (limited) to the actions of the system with the `os` module and some others as well.
 - Framework\Library: [click](https://pypi.org/project/click/)
-	Click is one of the easiest frameworks for creating a cli tool, it's using a lot of cool features and preconfigured things out of the box so creating the interface of the cli tool isn't going to be hard at all.
+	Click is one of the easiest frameworks for creating a cli tool, it's using a lot of cool features and pre-configured things out of the box so creating the interface of the cli tool isn't going to be hard at all.
 	You can read more in the documentation.
 - Unit Testing: [unittest](https://docs.python.org/3/library/unittest.html)
 	unittest is built-in with Python, and yet it's not bad option at all (it might look a bit harder than PyTest, but pretty much the same thing).